apache/mxnet/docs/tutorials/scala/mxnet_scala_on_intellij.md

 **Step 5.** Setup log4j configuration

-Create a new file `target/classes/log4j.properties` with the contents:
+Create a folder `src/main/resources` and a new file in it `src/main/resources/log4j.properties` with the contents:

 ```
 log4j.rootLogger = info, stdout